the dyscord lab @ UConn

 Joining the lab

 We’re looking for interested undergraduate students to join our lab as research assistants!
-If the possibility of being a part of our community interests you, please fill out this Google form.
-Someone from our lab will reach out to you to follow up within a week (although it might be longer if you fill this out during a break).
+If the possibility of being a part of our community interests you, please fill out this form.
+Someone from our lab will reach out to you to follow up within a week or two (although it might be longer if you fill this out during a break).
+If you don’t hear from us within two weeks, please follow up with our lab’s PI, Alexandra Paxton.